ckdenouden/AVO-NG/Readme.md

 ### :bookmark: In-Game MCM options

-AVO-NG has no required MCM options to be selected.
-If you wish to change any settings, you can do so.
+AVO-NG has no required MCM options to be selected, however there are a few recommended ones.

+- Mists of Tamriel
+	- Volumetric Mists -> Subtle
+- SmoothCam
+	- Load Preset

+You are welcome to change any others to achieve your desired setup.

 ### :horse_racing: Starting the Game